trygve-lie/demos-html5-realtime/README.md

 #### IE9:
 IE have no support for WebSockets but the IE team has [released a prototype](http://html5labs.interoperabilitybridges.com/html5labs/prototypes/websockets/websockets/info/ "WebSocket prototype for IE") which will extend IE with WebSockets.

+## Enable Device API's
+Different Device API's are fairly new and just starting to occur in browsers.
+Some of these demos rely on beta and lab releases so do expect specific browser versions to run some of these demos.
+Please see the description of each demo if any specific browsers or configuration has to be used or performed.

+### Opera Mobile for Android Lab Release
+Opera has a Lab release of Opera Mobile for Android which enables native web camera access and orientation events.
+The release and how to install it can be found at [Opera Core Concerns](http://my.opera.com/core/blog/2011/03/23/webcam-orientation-preview Article on how to install and use Opera Mobile Lab Release with device APIs).

+## Demos

+These are the current demos:

+### Simple chat
+A very simple chat client just passing messages between attached clients.
+Should be able to run in all WebSocket enabled browsers.

+### Instant Camera
+A remote / receiver demo based on access to the camera on the device.
+The remote will display the video from the camera in a HTML5 video tag on the device which acts as a remote.
+A snapshot can then be taken on the remote device by clicking on the video and the snapshot will instantly be transferred to the receiver and displayed.
+NOTE I: This demo require the Opera Mobile Android Lab Release which gains native access to the web camera.
+WebSockets must be enabled as described above in this document.
+NOTE II: To be able to grab a image from the video stream and transfer it over the wire a security change must be applied to the browser.
+In the address bar, write __opera:config__, select __Security Prefs__ and set __Allow Camera to Canvas Copy__.

+### Remote Rotation
+A remote / receiver demo based on orientation events in a device.
+The remote will capture the orientation events from a device and transfer these over a WebSocket to the receiver and create a rotating image in the receiver.
+The image in the receiver will rotate upon how the remote are rotated.
+NOTE: This demo require the Opera Mobile Android Lab Release which gains native access to orientation events.
+WebSockets must be enabled as described above in this document.